turing-tech/MaterialScrollBar/README.md

 ##How to use - ScrollBar

-The scrollbar can be implemented programatically or through XML.
+The 'scrollBar' can be implemented programatically or through XML.

 ###XML